williamscale/williamscale.github.io/_nba/shot-diet-defense-centers.markdown

 ![FGA Rate Leading C Ex](https://williamscale.github.io/attachments/shot-diet-defense-centers/attempt_rate_leadingC_ex.png)

 What I'm more interested in, though, is the rim protection of these lineups as this is often the center's role on defense.
 The overall shot selection of the opponent's may depend on the Spurs' center, but it's only a small piece of the puzzle.
 Gameplans, the other Spur defenders, and opponent's offensive players on the court probably contribute more to the shot selection.
+Seth Partnow ([@SethPartnow](https://x.com/SethPartnow)) has done a lot of writing on rim protection and its intricacies and has split up rim protection into two parts: *shot protection* and *shot deterrence*.
+I'm going to use these categories as well.
 Therefore, I filtered out FGA further than 10 feet from the rim.
 This distance was chosen arbitrarily.

+Firstly, shot deterrence.

 ![FGA Hex At Rim](https://williamscale.github.io/attachments/shot-diet-defense-centers/fga_at_rim.png)